-The Hands Up Project is now a registered charity.
-We have three trustees who have overall control of the management of the project.
-They are all leading experts in their respective fields; Judy Clark (primary literacy and storytelling), Scott Thornbury (English Language Teaching methodology) and Tim Sayer (technology assisted learning).
+The Hands Up Project is a UK registered charity.
+We have five trustees who have overall control of the management of the project.

 I’m a teacher and teacher educator, with over 30 years’ experience in English language teaching, and an MA from the University of Reading.
 I am currently Curriculum Coordinator of the MA TESOL program at The New School in New York.
 My previous experience includes teaching and teacher training in Egypt, UK, Spain (where I live), and in my native New Zealand.
 My writing credits include several award-winning books for teachers on language and methodology, as well as authoring a number of papers and book chapters on language and language teaching.
 My website is www.scottthornbury.com